 Let's spend time in community, collaboration, and reflection around systemic change.
 It's time we work together in dismantling and healing around racism and white supremacy in ourselves and our communities.

 CONFLUENCE CARE for bicultural folks is a one time online training.
 Confluence Care uses a framework called the 4 I's of Oppression to explore how layers of privilege and oppression contribute to systemic oppression as a whole.
 During the session, participants will dialogue, write, and reflect on the ways that oppression has played out according to their racial identities.
-This session is 3 hours long and takes place from 4:00 - 7:00pm in MST on the dates listed.
 These occur as one-time sessions that repeat the same curriculum each session.

 This space is specifically created to recognize the "gray area" of the anti-racism/liberation conversation.
 For those who find themselves fitting in 2 or more racial categories, this space is for YOU.
 More specifically, to address those folks who fit into numerous categories within the experience of the global majority and BIPOC space.
 To address this need, our team has shaped an event specifically for folks who identify as multiracial, biracial.
 Do you identify with multiple (two or more) racial identities?